connellsharp/Firestorm/docs/contrib/solution-architecture.md

 - **Derive**: Create `Root<>` classes that handle the same type of item as the `Stem<>` class.
 - **DataSource**: Pass in an implementation of `IDataSource` and decorate Stems with the `DataSourceRoot` attribute.

-And the top library that ties it all together:
-- **Start**: Defines the `StemsStartResourceFactory` to tie this all into the `Endpoints.Start`.

 ## Fluent

 The Fluent API is a simpler alternative to Stems.
 It is not as feature-rich, but more compact and sometimes more familiar.